1.0 Introduction

 refers to the name of the provider defined by the user.

-Figure 2: Create Cryptographic Provider
+Figure 2: Create a cryptographic provider

 2.3 Creating Credentials (SYSadmin)